ethlsn/ethlsn/README.md

 >
 > Practice is when everything works but no one knows why.
 >
-> In am theory and practice are combined.
-Nothing works and no I don't know why.
+> I am theory and practice combined.
+Nothing works and I do not know why.

 > [!CAUTION]
-> Generally I am someone who does precision guesswork based on unreliable data provided by those of questionable knowledge.
+> In my work I do precision guesswork based on unreliable data provided by those of questionable knowledge.

 - 👋 Hi, I’m @ethlsn
 - 👀 I’m interested in Data & Analytics Engineering, Data Science, Artificial Intelligence and Digital  Innovations